okwolf/words/_posts/2020-05-27-the-declarative-imperative.md

 Then [Redux](https://redux.js.org) came onto the scene, and for a time the reducers were testable, and there was much rejoicing.
 Function components could use state and remain pure.
 But there was still no good solution for the lifecycles and async code.
 Also, the natives were getting restless about the boilerplate.

-Dan Abramov introduced [hooks](https://reactjs.org/docs/hooks-intro.html) at [React Conf 2018](https://youtu.be/dpw9EHDh2bM?t=1071) to great fanfare.
+Dan Abramov introduced [hooks](https://reactjs.org/docs/hooks-intro.html) at React Conf 2018 to great fanfare.
 Even though hooks are "completely opt-in" and not intended to replace `class` components, the community quickly embraced them and by now most React libraries and apps have adopted them.

+{% include youtube.html id="dpw9EHDh2bM?start=1071" %}

 The major promise of hooks is that your function components gained superpowers - giving them access to the remaining React APIs that previously required writing a `class` component.
 Let's take a look at an example from the React docs of what using these hooks looks like: